jordanazulay-maker/moglie-ha/README.md

 * **🌐 Connectivity Watchdog:** Instant visual feedback if your WAN (internet) goes offline.
 * **🛡️ Security Awareness:** Dynamic messaging based on your Alarm Control Panel status.
 * **🌙 Night Mode:** Set a custom sleep schedule!
 Moglie automatically changes into his pajamas during user-defined nighttime hours.
-* **🌧️❄️🌡️ Weather Aware:** Pass in your local weather entity, and Moglie will throw on his raincoat if it starts pouring, his sunglasses if the temperature climbs above 80°F (27°C), or bundle up in his winter gear if it snows or drops below 50°F (10°C)!
+* **🌧️❄️🌡️ Weather Aware:** Pass in your local weather entity, and Moglie will throw on his raincoat if it starts pouring, his sunglasses if the temperature climbs above 80°F (27°C) (and start sweating if the humidity crosses 70%!), or bundle up in his winter gear if it snows or drops below 50°F (10°C)!
 * **✏️ Fully Customizable Text:** You can now customize every single message Moglie says directly in the Visual Editor to fit your exact style.
 * **🙈 Hide Moglie (Text-Only Mode):** Want the info without the monkey?
 Toggle "Hide Moglie" in the Visual Editor to hide the image and turn the card into a sleek, text-based status feed (e.g., *"MOGLIE'S LATEST UPDATE: System's off!"*).
 * **🎨 Dynamic Visuals:** Card border colors shift dynamically based on status, and Moglie goes grayscale when stranded offline.